 So, all the archery animations as well as the blocks and attacks for all melee weapons have been replaced with the improved versions.
 Created by Papa Lazarou, Combat Animation Enhancer aims to endow the game and its battles with a natural, life-like facade.

 As the creator of the Floris Mod Pack announces, this software is a mixture of various innovative mods that were created by the community.
 Being a fairly large package, it’s been divided into 4 main versions namely Basic, Gameplay, Expanded and Dev Suite.

-While the former option houses a native gameplay approach complete with added sounds and items, the Expanded version comprises of the entire Floris contents.
+While the former option houses a native gameplay approach complete with added sounds and items, the Expanded version comprises the entire Floris contents.

 Players who simply love to dabble in the medieval RPG title Mount & Blade will definitely want to download the aforementioned 9 best Warband mods.
-From better banners to fighting like the Romans did, you’ll find all this and more packed in our comprehensive list.
+From better banners to fighting as the Romans did, you’ll find all this and more packed in our comprehensive list.
 So which ones are you currently downloading?
 Do you have a few of your favorites already?
 Why not give them a mention as well, when you jot down your comments in the box below?